LabKey/labkey-ui-components/packages/themes/README.md

 # @labkey/themes

-This package contains the core themes for LabKey Server.
+This package contains the core UI themes for LabKey Server.

 ## Installation